postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 <!-- -->

 > Certain changes can only be applied to your team upon renewal.
-If you make adjustments to your plan that cannot be applied immediately, a notification will appear at the top of the page.
+If you make adjustments to your plan that cannot be applied immediately, and have **Immediately** selected, you will be prompted to switch your selection to **On renewal**.

 ### Setting instructions for next billing cycle